RisingStack/writing-testable-apis-the-basics/README.md

-# Writing testable HTTP APIs
+# Writing testable HTTP APIs - the basics

 I remember writing my first test cases - it was everything but nice and clean.
 Testing done right is not easy.